uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/node_priorities.rst

 Example
 -------

-The following basic example demostrates prioritization of one path in the graph over the other, which may help to improve overall performance of the graph.
+The following basic example demonstrates prioritization of one path in the graph over the other, which may help to improve overall performance of the graph.

 .. figure:: ../Resources/critical_path_in_graph.png